threefoldtech/info_grid/src/javascript/grid3_javascript_installation.md

 To use the Grid Client, you will need the following on the TFGrid:

-- An account
-- A twin
+- A TFChain account
-- Mnemonics
+- TFT in your wallet

 If it is not the case, please visit the [Get started section](../getstarted/tfgrid3_getstarted.md).